 Cabarete North Coast, Dominican Republic Travel Guide

 Choose lightweight, breathable clothing suitable for warm, humid weather.
 Lightweight fabrics like cotton or linen are ideal.
 These materials dry quickly and keep you comfortable.
-Pack shorts, t-shirts, tank tops, and Swimwear for daytime.
+Pack shorts, t-shirts, sleeveless shirts, and Swimwear during the day.
 A light long-sleeved shirt or Light jacket works for cooler evenings or air-conditioned spaces.
 A lightweight Rain jacket or Travel umbrella is advisable for sudden, heavy showers.

 Cabarete operates as a beach town, so casual dress is acceptable.
 Outside of beach areas, cover swimwear.
-For visits to churches or more formal settings in nearby towns, longer shorts or pants for men and skirts or dresses below the knee or pants for women are appropriate.
-Shoulders should also be covered in these settings.
+For visits to churches or more official settings in surrounding towns, longer shorts or pants for men and skirts or dresses below the knee or pants for women are appropriate.
+Shoulders should also be coated in these settings.

 Comfortable walking shoes or light Sneakers are good for exploring.